ibmppl/ibmppl/docs/miscellaneous/gShell_handon_neoExample.md

 ````

 -----------

+###We use the example from Neo4j Tutorial to show how to use Native Store gShell

 The description of each bullet below comes from Neo4j Tutorial example.
 We display the both solutions from Neo4j Cypher and Native Store gShell, for illustrating how much they can be mapped to each other.
 Our CLI-style makes queries more compact, clearer, and easier for embedded use.